Fast Polynomial Kernel Classification for Massive Data: Fast Polynomial Kernel Classification

 In the design flow of FPC, we propose a different direction to avoid the maximal margin theory in classification.
-Using the special features for polynomial kernel, we propose an ADMM rather than QP to find the classifier.
+Using the special features for polynomial kernels, we propose an ADMM solver rather than a QP solver to find the classifier.
 The advantages of FPC are the reduction of the tunable parameters, user-friendly design flow, low computational burden and optimal generalization error guarantee given in the following section.

+The main reason of using polynomial kernels in FPC is that the capacity of the corresponding RKHS can be determined by the kernel parameter $s$.
+In this way, we can tune $s$ to balance the bias and variance.
+Our theoretical results in the next section and numerical results Sec.\ref{sc:simulations} illustrate that removing the regularization term in SVM with polynomial kernels does not degenerate the learning performance.
+It should be mentioned that our results cannot be extended to SVM with other kernels such as the widely used Gaussian kernel, since the RKHS corresponding to a Gaussian kernel with an arbitrary kernel parameter (width) is of infinite dimension \cite{Minh2010}.
+It would be interesting to design scalable classification algorithms based on SVM with general kernels.